yirunzhou/auto_clip/README.md

 - Install `ffmpeg` via Homebrew (`brew install ffmpeg`), Chocolatey (`choco install ffmpeg`), or grab binaries from https://ffmpeg.org/.
 - `yt-dlp` defaults to your PATH or `YT_DLP_PATH`; no need to hardcode the repo’s `venv` path.
 - Keep both `requirements.in` (top-level deps) and the compiled `requirements.txt` in version control for reproducible installs.
 - Document ingestion currently supports `.docx` inputs only; convert legacy `.doc` files with Word or LibreOffice before uploading.
+Chinese-heavy paragraphs are skipped automatically, and it's best to remove standalone titles/headlines beforehand so they don't merge into body paragraphs.

 ## Common issues & fixes